HIV and AIDS Education

 - 9.7 million people in low- and middle-income countries were receiving antiretroviral therapy at the end of 2012

 Every family is infected or affected.
-In the Livingstone and Mukuni area the statistics are the fouth highest in the nation, with 27% of the population infect with HIV.
-It is imperative that people have access to education, come forward to be tested, to know their status and to take the antiretroviral drugs if they are tested positive.
+In the Livingstone and Mukuni area the statistics are the fourth highest in the nation, with 27% of the population infect with HIV.
+It is imperative that people have access to education, come forward to be tested, know their status and to take the antiretroviral drugs if they are tested positive.
 Our aim is to assist the rural clinics with their HIV/AIDS prevention programs and to target school pupils, in order for them to be the ones that make the change.
 We provide peer education, use educational DVDS to create awareness and help to remove the stigma.
 TME, a Warwickshire based charity, provide us with the interactive DVDs, which have proved to be an invaluable source of material.

 We are providing an orphan sponsorship program for some 500 children besides assisting thousands more with improved health and education facilities.
 The statistics in Livingstone and Mukuni Village are some of the highest in the nation due it being a tourist and border area.
 School pupils are encouraged to be tested for HIV, to remove the stigma and support peers who are HIV positive.
 Antiretroviral drugs are free of charge and readily available at the rural clinics as are contraceptives to prevent having unprotected sex.